victro-rios/neovim-config/README.md

-# Default configuration for neovim using Dracula theme
+# Default configuration for neovim using TokyoNight theme
 ## Plugins Installed
-- Lualine
-- Nvim-tree
-- Telescope
-- Treesitter
+- Lualine: For status of the file
+- Nvim-tree: For file exploring
+- Telescope: For file searching
+- Treesitter: For syntax highlighting
+- Mason: For easier lsp installations